 How Port Became a Wine Staple Through Trade Agreements

-“Port” is fortified red wine originating from Douro Valley in Portugal.
-Portuguese wine started to thrive because of increasing demand from British consumers.
-This consumption forced merchants to travel farther in the Douro region in search of better wine.
+“Port” is fortified wine originating from Douro Valley in Portugal.
+Historically, Portuguese wine gained popularity because of an increasing demand from British consumers.
+This consumption forced merchants to travel further into the Douro region in search of more wine.
 When they arrived at the upper reaches of the Douro region, they found that area’s wine to be more robust with longer-lasting effects due to the climate of that region.

 Did you know?
 The first demarcated wine region was created in the Douro, and its creation is due to attempts to produce Port wine in other regions and consequently decreasing its quality.
 With the creation of the demarcated region, it sought to regulate the production and marketing of wines made in the Douro region.

-But problems arose when they looked for ways of transferring that wine to Viana do Castello, the renowned commercial hub of the British at the time, as it was challenging to transfer those wines to the hub without altering their taste and quality.
-These wines were loaded into ships along the Douro River and shifted to Oporto (Porto) and sent off to England for British merchants.
-Port was fortified to keep it intact from the after-effects of extensive travel.
-Nowadays, it is fortified for alcohol unification and enhancement to prevent it from spoiling.
+But problems arose when they looked for ways of transporting that wine to Viana do Castello, the renowned commercial hub of the British at the time.
+The wines had to be loaded onto ships along the Douro River and shipped to Oporto (Porto) before being sent off to England for British merchants.
+Port was fortified to keep it from spoiling during the extensive travel.

 When did Port Gain Significance?

 Port gained significance in 1174 with the kingdom’s establishment in Portugal.
-Portugal gained enormous fame as a favorable country due to its shoreline along the Atlantic Ocean, which attracted many merchants for trading.
+Portugal gained enormous fame due to its long shoreline along the Atlantic Ocean, which attracted many merchants for trading.
 In 1386, Portugal signed a treaty with England establishing trade alliances.

-By the mid-15th century, more than half of the ‘Port’ vines were transported to Britain.
+By the mid-15th century, more than half of the ‘Port’ wines were exported to Britain.
 In 1678, this wine achieved its peak popularity.

 The Methuen Treaty

 In 1703, the Methuen Treaty (also known as the Port wine treaty), was signed between both countries during the early years of war between England and Spain.
 According to these rules, Portugal would exchange port wine for English textiles made of wool cloth.
-This treaty played an enormous role in the popularity of this wine and the industry.
-Before Port, people were buying wines in France, but England’s war with France resulted in increasing difficulty to obtain that wine, and people started to buy “Port” wine instead.
+This treaty played an enormous role in increasing the popularity of this wine and the industry.
+Before Port, people were buying wines made in France, but England’s war with France resulted in a ban on the importation of French wine, and people started to buy “Port” wine instead.
 The treaty also resulted in repercussions for the Spanish sherry industry in Jerez, a Cadiz province.